stephenry/u/README.md

 Cell-based [c.sv](./rtl/c/c.sv)

-Admit an input vector if all prefix vectors are themselves valid unary encodings.
+Admit an input vector if all prefix sub-vectors are themselves valid unary encodings.

-foo
+An array of cells is used to detect a valid unary encoding from LSB to MSB.
+Circuit complexity is linear on W and is therefore inefficient when compared against the other solutions.
+Solution is noteworthy due to its non-trivial circuit implementation.

 ## Instructions